-This chapter summarized the specialty analyses completed on the data recovered from the first field season at the Gallagher Homesite (20CX201) on Beaver Island.
+This chapter summarized the specialty analyses completed on the data recovered from the at the Gallagher Homesite (20CX201) on Beaver Island.
 By examining syncretic processes in material culture, dietary changes, and uses of the built environment, this interdisciplinary and collaborative project investigates the ways in which Irish families continued traditions from their homeland, incorporated new cultural norms and practices, and otherwise navigated the multifaceted and ever-changing social landscapes in which they lived.
 Our ability to address our research questions was dependent upon recovering sufficient data to do so.
-Since a second field season of excavation is planned for this site in 2011, the preceding chapter summarized only our preliminary data and cursory interpretations to date.
-More detailed analyses will be undertaken following the 2011 field season, which will allow for more definitive interpretations of the data.
+We will continue to analyze the data from this site as we continue to explore the Irish immigrant experience on Beaver Island through the excavation of other homesteads associated with them.